vaidyaprasad84/marketing/vipanan/mta/README.md

 1. Heursitics
    Heuristics methods are rule-based methods.
 While these methods are useful, they miss the advanced logical features provided by advanced method such as statistical or machine learning

-3. Statistical Model
+2. Statistical Model
+   Statistical Model on the otherside are based on probabilities and provide more advanced and intuitive way of performing MTA.

-4. Machine Learning.
+3. Machine Learning.